-Researchers at UC Berkeley’s Center for the Built Environment (CBE) and the California Institute for Energy and Environment (CIEE) are developing low-power personal comfort devices (PCDs) designed to give office workers individual thermal control while significantly reducing building energy consumption.
+Researchers at UC Berkeley’s Center for the Built Environment (CBE) and the California Institute for Energy and Environment (CIEE) are developing low-power personal comfort devices (PCDs) to give office workers individualized thermal control while significantly reducing building energy consumption.
 Launched in 2024 with funding from the California Energy Commission, this two-year project integrates localized heating and cooling into existing building management systems.

 The project brings together collaborators across academia, national laboratories, and industry.
 Key partners include UC Berkeley’s EECS’s Lab11, Lawrence Berkeley National Laboratory, engineering firm Arup, TRC, and Normal Software.
 Together, the team is exploring how localized comfort technologies can improve workplace comfort while enabling more energy-efficient building operations.